 The above is not a complete list of side effects, and you should consult your doctor about the full range of them.
 There can also be much more severe adverse effects, especially in cases of abuse.
 Zohydro use can cause slowed or stopped breathing, overdose, and even death in some cases.

 If you or a loved one are seeking help with an addiction, give Best Drug Rehabilitation a call today.
-We help thousands to overcome their addictions every year and would like to do the same for you or your loved one.
-Our success lies in our approach to treatment, as we focus heavily upon individualization.
-Every single person’s addiction is unique in many ways, and we make sure to address the issues and difficulties that are particular to each person.
+We help thousands to find the right treatment program every year and would like to do the same for you or your loved one.
+Every single person’s addiction is unique in many ways, and we make sure the facility will address the issues and difficulties that are particular to each person.
 Take the first steps toward overcoming addiction, and contact us today.